Telegram (software): Criticism

-Due to Telegram's mixed nature as both a private communication method and a social media-like platform with mass groups and channels, along with its minimal restrictions on content with only calls to violence, illegal forms of pornography and scamming forbidden, the platform has been used by organizations and large groups for recruitment and spreading of their agenda.
-Organized use of the app has been linked to pro-democracy protests in Belarus, Russia, Hong Kong and Iran, as well as to the dissemination of state propaganda and violent rhetoric in oppressive regimes, the promotion of extremist views, and the digitalization of services provided by government entities and private businesses.
+Because Telegram is both a private communication method and a social media-like platform with mass groups and channels, and because it has minimal content restrictions, with only calls to violence, illegal forms of pornography, and scamming forbidden, organizations and large groups have used it for recruitment and spreading their agendas.
+It has been used to organize pro-democracy protests in Belarus, Russia, Hong Kong, and Iran, and to disseminate state propaganda and violent rhetoric in oppressive regimes, promote extremist views, and digitalize services provided by government entities and private businesses.

-The app has been criticized by numerous research institutions and internet monitoring bodies due to violent organizations like ISIS, Proud Boys and the Myanmar junta using the app to communicate, both privately between members and publicly through channel posts.
-While Telegram made substantial efforts to ban illegal content such as child abuse and pro-terrorist channels, including a partnership with Europol to eliminate IS presence on the platform, communities of far-right extremist users are still found on the app.
-Such content is usually linked to Telegram allowing misinformation on the platform as, according to founder and CEO Pavel Durov, "conspiracy theories only strengthen each time their content is removed by moderators".
+Many research institutions and internet monitoring bodies have criticized Telegram because violent organizations like ISIS, Proud Boys, and the Myanmar junta used it to communicate, both privately between members and publicly through channel posts.
+Telegram made substantial efforts to ban illegal content such as child abuse and pro-terrorist channels, including a partnership with Europol to eliminate ISIS presence on the platform, but communities of far-right extremist users are still on the app.
+Such content is usually linked to Telegram allowing misinformation on the platform as, according to Pavel Durov, "conspiracy theories only strengthen each time their content is removed by moderators".

-In September 2024, Telegram announced that it will begin to hand over users' IP addresses and phone numbers to authorities who have search warrants or other valid legal requests.
+In September 2024, Telegram announced that it would begin to hand over users' IP addresses and phone numbers to authorities who have search warrants or other valid legal requests.